hex22a/sec-vpc/README.md

 ## Get the admin password

-If you properly setup [EC2InstanceConnect](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/EC2InstanceConnect$serviceLevelSummary) you should be able to SSH into the instance throuh AWS Console.
+If you properly set up [EC2InstanceConnect](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/EC2InstanceConnect$serviceLevelSummary) you should be able to SSH into the instance throuh AWS Console.

 ```bash
 # One you connected to the instance output the content of /usr/local/openvpn_as/init.log and look for openvpn default superuser password